 Best Places to See Fall Foliage in New York State!

-Finger Lakes Region.
+- Finger Lakes Region.
 Nothing says autumn like a visit to this gorgeous region full of impressive vineyards and lake views.
 The Finger Lakes region is incredibly scenic, with the golden hues of vineyards gracing the banks of deep-blue lakes.
 Fall is the perfect time to visit excellent wineries, take a boat cruise, enjoy a picnic lunch, or visit nearby Watkins Glen State Park for a hike while surrounding yourself with autumnal colors.

-Hudson River Valley.
-With the fall temperatures just right and the many beautiful great estates, a must visit to the home of Franklin D. Roosevelt, another National Park in New York State should be on your list.
+- Hudson River Valley.
+With the fall temperatures just right and the many beautiful great estates, a must visit the home of Franklin D. Roosevelt, another National Park in New York State should be on your list.
 Find a spot along the river to admire the views and stroll through the meticulous gardens.

-New York City.
+- New York City.
 You really can’t go wrong checking out the top of the Empire State Building for a superb look at this glorious city and every tree that is in and around it.
 You can also make your way across the Brooklyn Bridge, which spans NYC and Brooklyn, to see some amazing views of fall foliage.
-Another awesome way to get some fall leaf peeping is to head to the 70-story Top of the Rock Observation Deck at Rockefeller Center, then a visit to Central Park for Mother Natures beauty.
+Another awesome way to get some fall leaf-peeping is to head to the 70-story Top of the Rock Observation Deck at Rockefeller Center, then a visit to Central Park for Mother Natures beauty.

-Letchworth State Park.
+- Letchworth State Park.
 Known as “The Grand Canyon of the East,” this is a gem of a park that hasn’t been traversed as often as many of the other parks in the state.
 Located south of Rochester, enjoy a scenic drive through many of the small, gorgeous towns such as Mumford, Caledonia, and Mt.
 Morris along Route 36 South.
 If you start at the North end of the park, you can leisurely drive through 15 miles of scenic terrain.

 - Rochester.
 Everyone who explores Rochester this time of year seems to automatically fall in love.
 All season long, and before the cold winter sets in, the lovely bursts of autumn colors are everywhere you look; so head downtown for a cup of coffee and stroll along the gorgeous streets.
 Try East Avenue and Park Avenue for some of the most magnificent trees and all of their vibrant colors.
 Columbus Day does kick off a start to the fall foliage tour season, so it’s the perfect time to visit.

 These are just some of the spectacular places to visit for fall this season.
 It is such a beautiful time of year in New York State, so be sure to get out there and take the time to explore everything this amazing state has to offer.
-It doesn’t matter if you are driving through, hiking the many mountain trails, or boating on the waters, New York’s fall foliage is a must see from any vantage point!
+It doesn’t matter if you are driving through, hiking the many mountain trails, or boating on the waters, New York’s fall foliage is a must-see from any vantage point!

 If you are looking for more to do with your free time, don't miss our list of the 7 best fall festivals to visit in Capital District!